-Each FT Unit issued pursuant to the offering is comprised of one common share of the Company and one-half common share purchase warrant.
-Each FT Unit is comprised of one common share of the Company to be issued as a "flow-through share" within the meaning of the Income Tax Act (Canada) (each, a "FT Share") and one-half common share purchase warrant.
+Each FT Unit is comprised of one common share of the Company to be issued as a "flowthrough share" within the meaning of the Income Tax Act (Canada) (each, a "FT Share") and one-half common share purchase warrant.
 Each whole warrant entitles the holder to purchase one common share of the Company at a price of \$0.47 at any time on or before May 26, 2026.
 The Company paid cash finders' fees of \$712,500 and incurred \$117,307 expenses in connection with this private placement which has been recorded as share issuance costs.
 The Company also issued 1,515,957 brokers' warrants which entitles the holder to purchase one common share of the Company at a price of \$0.35 at any time on or before May 26, 2025.

 Gross proceeds from this private placement were allocated between shares and warrants using a pro-rata based on the fair value of shares and warrants on the date of issuance.
 A total of \$10,187,000 was recorded in share capital in relation to the common shares and \$1,813,000 was recorded in other capital reserves in relation to the warrants.
 The fair value of the warrants was determined using the Black-Scholes Option Pricing Model using the following assumptions: a volatility of 109.13%; risk-free interest rate of 3.94%; expected life of 3 years; and a dividend rate of 0%.
 A total of \$125,322 was reclassified from unit issuance costs to other capital reserves for the proportionate share of warrants in the units issued.
-In addition, a value of \$2,923,404 was attributed to the flow-through premium liability in connection with the flow-through and charity flow-through shares.
+In addition, a value of \$2,923,404 was attributed to the flow-through premium liability in connection with the flow-through and charity flow-through shares (Note 10).